nzingasara/AutoLoanDelinquencyPrediction/README.md

 #### How to run randomForestClassifier.py
 1. Make sure you have the latest randomForestClassifier.py
 2. cd to the directory with randomForestClassifier.py in it
+3. make sure the util.py and csv file you want to process are in the same directory
+4. Make sure file_name string in the .py file is set to the name of the csv file you want to process
-3. run the following command on the command line: python3 randomForestClassifier.py
+5. run the following command on the command line: python3 randomForestClassifier.py

 #### Further info on randomForestClassifier.py
 The plots, including ROC, confusion matrices, and f1 score graphs, will be generated as png files in the directory you are running the python file from.